Who we work with

 Performance License – A performance license allows media to broadcast music to the public.
 This is needed if music is placed in radio or TV commercials – performances of musical work/ public performance.

-Library music, also known as stock music, is a fantastic way for media creators to find music for films, TV and radio.
-This is a cheaper alternative to placing hit songs on your media and is much easier to obtain licenses as music is ‘ready to go’.
+Library music, also known as stock music, is a fantastic easy-to-find way for media creators to source music for films, TV and radio.
+Using a TV film music library is a cheaper alternative to placing hit songs on your media and is much easier to obtain licenses as music is ‘ready to go’.
 Just one piece of library music can have multiple versions: Full track, instrumental, music bed – all of which can be synced.
-Some library music can even be royalty free!
+Some library music can even be royalty-free!

-A music library is a collection of music from all styles and backgrounds for the purpose of music synchronisation.
+A music library directory, music licensing directory, sync libraries, or music licensing library, are all a collection of music from all styles and backgrounds for the purpose of music synchronisation.
 Every song or instrumental stored in a music library database is encoded with metadata for easy categorisation which can be used by supervisors to locate that perfect track.

-Music licensing companies will have huge production music libraries for the purpose of sync.
-Once a piece has been selected, supervisors can easily obtain the required licences through the licensing company who work on behalf of the artist.
+Music library companies will have huge production music libraries for the purpose of sync.
+Once a piece has been selected, supervisors can easily obtain the required licences through the licensing company that works on behalf of the artist.
 Read about Music Gateway’s music library here.

-Some music libraries, like the YouTube music library, offer royalty-free music for the use in media.
-Free music libraries are a great way of placing music on a budget as most provide copyright free music – no licenses needed!
+Some music libraries list, like the YouTube music library, offer royalty-free music for use in media.
+Free music libraries or a free music archive are a great way of placing music on a budget as most provide copyright-free music – with no licenses needed!
 There are plenty of free music websites out there.
-Simply search ‘free music for videos’ in Google.
+Simply search ‘free music for videos in Google.

-Let’s be honest, we don’t all have huge budgets when it comes to song licensing.
-So how do you find those killer tracks for your latest film without busting the bank or making a copyright infringement?
-The answer, royalty free music.
+Not everyone has huge a budget when it comes to song licensing.
+So the best way to find those killer tracks for your latest film without busting the bank or making a copyright infringement is to use royalty free stock music.